-Heat release rate (OSU)
+Heat release rate (Ohio State) (OSU)

-The test for OSU (Ohio State University) heat release rate appears in Part IV of Appendix F. The requirements for conforming to FAR 25.283 is that the average total heat release does not exceed 65 kilowatt-minutes per square meter and the average peak heat release rate does not exceed 65 kilowatts per square meter.
+The test for OSU heat release rate appears in Part IV of Appendix F. The requirements for conforming to FAR 25.283 is that the average total heat release does not exceed 65 kilowatt-minutes per square meter and the average peak heat release rate does not exceed 65 kilowatts per square meter.

-In this test method, a test specimen is injected into an environmental chamber through which a constant flow of air passes.
-A radiant heat source is adjusted to produce a heat flux of 3.5 W/cm.
+The test method can be summarized thusly: a test specimen is injected into an environmental chamber through which a constant flow of air passes.
+A radiant heat source is adjusted to produce a heat flux of 3.5 W/cm2.
 With the specimen vertical, combustion is initiated by piloted ignition.
 The combustion products leaving the chamber are monitored to calculate the release rate of heat.